 2.3.
-What should a CBA reveal?
+What Should a CBA reveal?
 The emphasis of the CBA is on problem identification and the assessment of risk.
-It informs the fundamental decisions of whether there is an unmet capability need and whether the DoD should take action to solve the problem, or accept the risk of not addressing it (in part or whole).
+It informs the fundamental decisions of whether there is an unmet capability need and whether the Department of Defense (DoD) should take action to solve the problem or accept the risk of not addressing it in part or whole.
 The potential JCIDS related solution pathways are depicted in yellow in Figure 2.1 below.
-In addition to the JCIDS pathways there are non-JCIDS pathways for consideration: 1) Section 804 MTA (Rapid Prototyping or Fielding) and 2) Section 800, Software Acquisition Pathway (Rapid Software).
+In addition to the JCIDS pathways there are non-JCIDS pathways for consideration: 1) Middle Tier Acquisition and 2) the Software Acquisition Pathway.